COVID-19 Operational Guidance for Food and Meat Processing Facilities and Workplaces with Assembly Lines

 Pursuant to the Department of Public Health Act, 20 ILCS 2305/2, and the Illinois Control of Communicable Diseases Code, 77 Ill.
 Adm.
 Code 690, the Illinois Department of Public Health (IDPH) and certified local health departments have the authority and responsibility to investigate and control infectious disease outbreaks, including the COVID-19 pandemic.

-- Per the Illinois Control of Communicable Disease Code, 77 Ill.
+Per the Illinois Control of Communicable Disease Code, 77 Ill.
 Adm.
 Code 690, facilities are required to respond to and collaborate with IDPH and their local health department.
 This includes allowing visits to the facility for an assessment and responding to requests for information including, but not limited to:

-- A complete list of employees;
+- A complete list of workers.

 COVID-19 Infection Control Plan for the Facility

-Facilities should screen their employees as follows:
+Facilities should screen all workers as follows:

 - Perform pre- and post-shift monitoring.

 - Do not rely on fever checks only.
-Over one third of the confirmed COVID-19 cases in Illinois do not report a fever.
+A significant number of the confirmed COVID-19 cases in Illinois did not report a fever.

-B. Testing for COVID-19
+Testing for COVID-19

 Testing for COVID-19 is an essential strategy in the public health response.
 Testing will: